seaweedfs/seaweedfs/docs/distributed_filer.rst

 Use Cases
 #########################

-Clients can assess one "weed filer" via HTTP, list files under a directory, create files via HTTP POST, read files via HTTP POST directly.
+Clients can assess one "weed filer" via HTTP, create files via HTTP POST, read files via HTTP POST directly.

-Although one "weed filer" can only sits in one machine, you can start multiple "weed filer" on several machines, each "weed filer" instance running in its own collection, having its own namespace, but sharing the same Seaweed-FS storage.

 Future
 ###################

-The Cassandra implementation can be switched to other distributed hash table.
+SeaweedFS can support additional distributed databases.
+It will be better if that database can support prefix search, in order to list files under a directory.

 Helps Wanted
 ########################